 While the others wander around the woods Renee (Laura Dromerick, The Haunting of La Llorona) stays at the car to sunbathe topless.
 And, of course, supply some of the film’s gratuitous nudity.
 She is, of course the first to meet The Clown.
 Will any of her teammates avoid meeting the same fate?

 Writer/director Dennis Devine (Lizzie Borden’s Revenge, Alice in Murderland) wavers between playing Camp Blood 8: Revelations straight and playing it for laughs.
 For instance, there’s a running joke that involves the girls meeting people in the woods who warn them to leave.
 But they can’t give them any help.
-That includes a survivalist played by Shawn C. Phillips (Urban Fears, Dead Ant) and Derrek (Domiziano Arcangeli, House of Flesh Mannequins, The Human Race) a ghost only Ashley (Rhei Liu) can see.
+That includes a survivalist played by Shawn C. Phillips (Urban Fears, Dead Ant) and Derrek (Domiziano Arcangeli, House of Flesh Mannequins, Samurai Avenger: The Blind Wolf) a ghost only Ashley (Rhei Liu) can see.

 The effects are mostly CGI blood spray and a rather bloodless decapitation.
 Certainly, nothing to write home about.
 There’s not much in the way of suspense either.
 There is, however, just enough going on to keep the thought of turning it off at bay.
 And Sheila’s character adds just enough depravity to make me think of Troma’s Mother’s Day.
 Camp Blood 8: Revelations isn’t close to being in its league though.

-Available to stream, Camp Blood 8: Revelations is at least watchable.
+Available to stream on Tubi and elsewhere, Camp Blood 8: Revelations is at least watchable.
 Which is more than I can say for a lot of killer clown and/or backwoods slasher films lately.